-Avocado has a module dedicated to finding those paths, to avoid cumbersome path manipulation magic that people had to do in previous test frameworks1.
+Avocado has a module dedicated to finding those paths, to avoid cumbersome path manipulation magic.

-If you want to list all relevant directories for your test, you can use avocado config -datadir command to list those directories.
+If you want to list all relevant directories for your test, you can use avocado config --datadir command to list those directories.
 Executing it will give you an output similar to the one seen below: